Do you want to be a vet tech? Apply for JJC's vet tech program beginning Jan. 1, 2020! The application will...

 All students must complete an Orientation and Placement Session (approx. 3.5 hours).
 This session includes placement testing, goal setting, and registration.
 Afterwards, you will be able to select a class time and location that meets your schedule.

-Register for a session online or contact the Department of Adult Education and Literacy office at (815) 280-1334 or (815) 280-1325.
+Register for an Orientation and Placement Session Online or contact the Department of Adult Education and Literacy office at (815) 280-1334 or (815) 280-1325.
 Students may also stop by our offices at 235 N. Chicago Street, Joliet, Suite 3019, to schedule an orientation session date and time.

 To earn the High School Equivalency, a student must take a series of tests from one of the accredited testing companies; GED, HiSET, or TASC.
 All three companies provide the same HSE diploma and are equally recognized by employers and higher education institutions.
 Students need to research all three companies and decide which one will better meet his/her needs.